redBorder/redborder-documentation/docs/ips/platform_configurations/ch4_policies.md

 ## Reputation policies

-By default, as it happended with signature policies, no policy is created for the ips.
+By default, as it happened with signature policies, no policy is created for the ips.
 To add the first policy press **New Rep Policy**, it will appear a window to create one.
 Here you have to select a name, and one of the rules sources.
 After that, confirm clicking **Create Signature Policy**.
 A political map will appear:

 ![Reputation map](images/map.png)
 Reputation map